Contact the Graduate Program Administrator in the department. Email links can be found via the Fields of Study.

 There is an option to choose two majors in the electronic application.
 If you have more than two majors, clearly indicate your multiple majors in the education section of your résumé.

 I only have one name, but the application asks for a first and last name, what should I do?

-Enter your name in the last name field and in the first name field.
-Our system only allows letter characters.
+Enter your name in the last name field and a period (.) in the first name field.

 Who should I contact if I am experiencing technical difficulties with the online application?